bharthu58/bharthu58.github.io/README.md

 # bharthu58.github.io

-This repo contains the code for Bharath Ramanna's personal blog website, located at: [https://bharthu58.github.io][blog-home].
+This repo contains the code for Bharathkumar Ramanna's personal blog website, located at: [https://bharthu58.github.io][blog-home].

 It's hosted on [GitHub Pages][gh-pages], made with